Royals vs. Astros MLB Betting Odds, Trends & Prediction

 Kansas City Royals DFS Spin

-Royals third baseman Maikel Garcia recorded half of his team’s hits in their 6-3 loss to the Astros on Thursday night.
-In that game, the right-handed hitter from Venezuela went 2 for 2 with a walk, a stolen base, and a run scored.
-For the season, Garcia is hitting .243 with 7 homers, 53 RBIs, 33 stolen bases, and a .641 OPS across 550 plate appearances.
-Maikel Garcia is hitting .318 with an OPS of .833 over the past 7 days, making him worth a look in DFS on Friday.
+Royals shortstop Bobby Witt Jr. drove in half of his team’s runs in their 5-2 loss to the Astros on Saturday night.
+In that contest, the 24-year-old right-handed hitter went 1 for 4 with a homer, an RBI, and a run scored.
+For the season, Witt is batting .341 with 29 homers, 96 RBIs, 27 stolen bases, and an OPS of 1.004 across 604 plate appearances.
+Bobby Witt is hitting .353 with an OPS of 1.035 during day games this season.
+That fact makes him worthy of DFS consideration on Sunday afternoon.

 Houston Astros DFS Spin